laitanawe/nextflow-novice/_episodes/02-nextflow_scripting.md

 ### String interpolation within the script block

-In the script blockk, to use a nextflow variable inside a single or multi-line double quoted string `""` prefix the variable name with a `$` to show it should be interpolated:
+In the script block, to use a nextflow variable inside a single or multi-line double quoted string `""` prefix the variable name with a `$` to show it should be interpolated.
+<b>NOTE</b>: In summary, `$` is mandatory for interpolation within the script block and it's optional to wrap it within `""` or `''`.
+However, within the Nextflow scope, `""` is required if you want to interpolate using a `$`.
+In the Nextflow scope, if there's no `""`, then you don't need a `$` to use a variable name within the arguments of a groovy function/operator.

 ~~~
+#!/usr/bin/env nextflow

+nextflow.enable.dsl = 2

 process testme {